Peterpiotr/siguren-documentation/docs/source/equipment/control-interface/ms-hmi.rst

 Menu screen contains all submenus for setup, status and information of MS system.

 ..
 Important::
-   Access to some screens are password protected!
+   Access to some screens is password protected!

 .. _Menu Screen:
 .. figure:: ../../_img/HMI/menu-screen.PNG